 How can I join you?

-You are heartily welcome to join my expeditions and workshops.
-I am currently organizing group expeditions to Iceland and Peru and am involved in a few projects in Ireland and Europe.
+You are heartily welcome to join my expeditions, retreats and workshops or just get in touch for any form of mutual co-creation.
+I currently organise group expeditions to Iceland and Peru in collaboration with my great friend and a medicine woman Mary Sky from Dancing The Worlds.
+I am also involved in a few nature-oriented retreats and projects in Ireland and around Europe.
 You can read more about the expeditions in the drop down menu above.

 Other things I love doing